larriereguichet/AdminBundle/README.md

     class PlanetRepository extends DoctrineRepository {

     ...
 ```

-Your Admin is now ready, but as new routes will be generated, you should clear the Symfony's cache.
+Your admin is now ready!

+> As new routes will be generated, you may need to clear the Symfony's cache.

 ## Configuration Reference